FuelLabs/fuel-specs/src/abi/json-abi-format.md

   - `"concreteTypeId"`: a unique string hash based ID.
 Generated as specified in [Hash Based Ids](./hash-based-ids.md).
   - `"metadataTypeId"`: the the _type metadata declaration_ ID of this type, if the type metadata has components or is generic, otherwise non existent.
   - `"typeArguments"`: an array of _type concrete declarations_ hash based IDs of the type parameters of the type, if the type is generic, otherwise non existent.
-- `"typesMetadata"`: an array describing all the _type metadata declarations_ used (or transitively used) in the ABI.
+- `"metadataTypes"`: an array describing all the _type metadata declarations_ used (or transitively used) in the ABI.
 Each _type metadata declaration_ is a JSON object that contains the following properties:
   - `"type"`: a string representation of the _type metadata declaration_.
 The section [JSON ABI Format for Each Possible Metadata Type Declaration](#json-abi-format-for-each-possible-metadata-type-declaration) specifies the format for each possible type.
   - `"metadataTypeId"`: a unique integer ID.
   - `"components"`: an array of the components of a given type, if any, otherwise non existent.
 Each component is a _type application_ represented as a JSON object that contains the following properties: